MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-synapse.md

 For more information, see [Manage database roles and users](/azure/analysis-services/analysis-services-database-users).

 ## Cost considerations
+Use the [Pricing calculator][Cost-Calculator] to estimate costs.
+Here are some considerations for services used in this reference architecture.

-### Synapse
+### Azure Synapse

-There are different options depending in you service level needs:

-**Compute Optimized Gen1** is designed for frequent scaling operations, is is priced as "pay as you go", based on Data warehouse units consumption (DWU).
+- **Compute Optimized Gen1** for frequent scaling operations.
+This option is priced as pay-as-you-go, based on Data warehouse units consumption (DWU).

-**Compute Optimized Gen2** is designed for intensive workloads with higher query performance and compute scalability needs, it is priced as "pay as yo go" or you can go for reserved plans of 1 year (37 % savings), or 3 years (65 % savings).
+- **Compute Optimized Gen2** for intensive workloads with higher query performance and compute scalability needs.
+You can choose the pay-as-you-go model or use reserved plans of one year (37% savings) or 3 years (65% savings).

 Data storage is charged separately.
-There are also other services like disaster recovery and threat detection which are also charged separately.
+Other services such as disaster recovery and threat detection are also charged separately.

 See [Azure Synapse Pricing][az-synapse-pricing] for more information.

 ### Analysis Services

-Azure Analysis Services is available in **developer**, **basic**, and **standard** tiers.
-The **Developer** tier is recommended for evaluation, development, and test scenarios.
-The **basic** tier is a general-purpose tier and recommended for small production environments.
-The **standard** tier is best suited for mission-critical production applications.
+Pricing for Azure Analysis Services depends on the tier you choose.
+The reference implementation of this architecture uses the **Developer** tier, which is recommended for evaluation, development, and test scenarios.
+Other tiers include, the **Basic** tier, which is recommended for small production environment.
+Use the **Standard** tier for mission-critical production applications.
+For more information, see [The right tier when you need it
+](/azure/analysis-services/analysis-services-overview#the-right-tier-when-you-need-it).

-No charges apply when you paise your instance
+No charges apply when you paise your instance.

 See [Azure Analysis Services pricing][az-as-pricing] for more information.

-## Blob Storage
+### Blob Storage

-Consider going for [Azure Storage Reserved Capacity][az-storage-reserved] pricing model, for cost savings.
+Consider Azure Storage reserved capacity to lower cost on storage.
+With this model, you get a discount on fixed storage capacity if you can commit to reservation for one or three years.
+For more information, see [Optimize costs for Blob storage with reserved capacity][az-storage-reserved].

 ### Power BI Embedded

 Power BI Embedded is a Platform-as-a-Service (PaaS) solution that offers a set of APIs to enable the integration of Power BI content into custom apps and websites.
-Users who publish BI content need to be licensed with [Power BI Pro ][powerbi-pro-purchase].

-See [Power BI Embedded pricing][powerbi-embedded-pricing] for more info.
+Users who publish BI content need to be licensed with [Power BI Pro][powerbi-pro-purchase].
+For information about pricing, see [Power BI Embedded pricing][powerbi-embedded-pricing].

-Use the [Pricing calculator][Cost-Calculator] to estimate costs.

-For more information, see the cost section in [Azure Architecture Framework][AAF-cost].
+For more information, see the Cost section in [Azure Architecture Framework][AAF-cost].

 ## Deploy the solution